rashmiraj513/docker-and-kubernetes-playground/01_nodejs-app-first-dockerfile/RESOURCES.md

 # Notes of Section 01

-- **Images:** Read-only templates used to create containers.
+- **Images:** Images are read-only templates, which can be used to create containers.
 They contain the application code, libraries, dependencies, and any other files needed to run the application.
 Images are built from a set of instructions in a Dockerfile.
 - **Containers:** Running instances of Docker images.
 They are lightweight, isolated environments that execute applications.
 Containers include the application and its dependencies, ensuring consistency across different environments.

 > **Note:** In essence,